 Several bus companies operate in Iceland, but all scheduled routes are coordinated by Iceland's main bus company, BSÍ (tel.
 562-1011 daily 4:30am-midnight; www.bsi.is).
 Bus schedules are available online or at bus stations and tourist information offices across the country.
 The website www.nat.is is also great for bus timetables and bookings; click "Travel Guide," then "Transportation," then "Bus Schedules and Rental."
 Most long-distance bus routes run only in summer.

 Buses on the Ring Road do not require reservations, and you can pay on board with cash or credit card.
-In small towns the bus stop is usually the main gas station.
-Coverage of the Ring Road is complete from June through August, but from September through May, it extends only from Reykjavík to Akureyri in the north and to Höfn in the southeast.
+In small towns the bus stop is usually the main filling station.
+Coverage of the Ring Road is complete from June through August, but from September through May it extends only from Reykjavík to Akureyri in the north and to Höfn in the southeast.

 Air travel in Iceland is common, easy, cost-efficient, and often necessary, especially in winter.
 Booking online and in advance is likely to save you money.
 Some routes are highly trafficked (like Reykjavík to Akureyri, 10 flights per day in summer) and some far less so (Reykjavík to Gjögur, twice per week).

 Air Iceland (tel.
-570-3030; www.airiceland.is) handles most domestic air travel, serving eight destinations inside Iceland (Reykjavík, Akureyri, Egilsstaðir, Ísafjörður, the Westman Islands, Grímsey, Tþórshöfn, and Vopnafjörður) as well as the Faeroe Islands and Greenland.
-The simplest way to buy tickets is online, since they have no direct U.S. or U.K. line, and you can't book directly through Icelandair.
+570-3030) handles most domestic air travel, serving seven destinations inside Iceland (Reykjavík, Akureyri, Egilsstaðir, Ísafjörður, Grímsey, Þórshöfn, and Vopnafjörður) as well as the Faroe Islands and Greenland.
 Children under 12 get 50% off on Air Iceland.

 Eagle Air (tel.
-562-4200; www.ernir.is) connects Reykjavík to Sauðárkrókur, Hornafjörður (Höfn), Bíldudalur, and Gjögur, and also offers sightseeing tours.
-Westman Islands Air (tel.
-481-3255; www.eyjaflug.is) flies mostly between the Westman Islands and Bakki, but also connects the Westmans to Selfoss and Hella.
+562-4200) connects Reykjavík to Westman Islands, Sauðárkrókur, Hornafjörður (Höfn), Bíldudalur, and Gjögur, and also offers sightseeing tours.

-Note: Because of Iceland's high winds and unpredictable weather, air travelers should always be prepared for delays and cancellations, especially in winter.
+Note: Because of Iceland’s high winds and unpredictable weather, you should always be prepared for delays and cancellations, especially in winter.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.